sbes2020db/sbes2020db.github.io/index.md

 title: On the Relation between Complexity, Explicitness, Effectiveness of Refactorings and Non-Functional Concerns
 ---

+## NEW: Rebuttal-related files

+### Statistical Analysis:

+The statistical analysis can be found at: https://github.com/sbes2020refactoring/sbes2020refactoring.github.io/tree/master/statistical%20analysis

+### Quantitative Results:

+The quantitative results of this work can be found at: https://github.com/sbes2020refactoring/sbes2020refactoring.github.io/tree/master/results

+They are split between RQ1, RQ2 and RQ3.
+The folder "summarized results" contains the full result set (and not only the frequency values)

+### Analysis of Refactoring Types:

+As mentioned in the Rebuttal, we attempted to analyze the difference between SAR/non-SAR commits for the top 3 refactoring types.
+These are: Extract Method, Extract Variable and Rename Variable.
+Out of these, Rename Variable did not have enough data for the analysis.
+Thus, we settled on analyzing Extract Method and Extract Variable.

+The results of this analysis can be found at: https://github.com/sbes2020refactoring/sbes2020refactoring.github.io/tree/master/results-reftypes

+### New Keywords Validation:

+The results of the validation for the new keyword set proposed by the reviewers of this work, displaying the split between TP/FP/TN/FN, as well as accuracy and recall, can be found at: https://github.com/sbes2020refactoring/sbes2020refactoring.github.io/tree/master/new%20validation

 ## Used Internal Quality Attribute Metrics

 | Metric Name | Internal Quality Attribute | Metric Description |